OSM-Notes/OSM-Notes-Ingestion/bin/wms/README.md

 3. **Verify credentials are loaded correctly**:

-   The script loads credentials from `etc/wms.properties.sh`.
+   The script loads credentials from `etc/wms.properties.sh` (created from `etc/wms.properties.sh.example`).
 Make sure your credentials are set there:

    ```bash
    # Check current credentials in properties file